mathetos/send-system-info/readme.txt

 == Screenshots ==

-1. The Send System Info Administration Screen (Tools > Send System Info)
+1. The Send System Info "Send as Text" Screen (Tools > Send System Info)
+2. The "Send as Email" screen (Tools > Send System Info > Send as Email)
+3. The "Send as URL" Screen and the actions available (Tools > Send System Info > Send as URL)

 == Changelog ==

+= 1.3 (October 11, 2017) =
+* ADOPTION DAY: [Matt Cromwell](https://www.mattcromwell.com) has officially adopted Send System Info and will be maintaining it and developing it further.
+See [issues on Github](https://github.com/mathetos/send-system-info/issues) to contribute.
+* NEW: New tabbed interface and general UI clean-up ([Issue #10](https://github.com/mathetos/send-system-info/issues/10))
+* NEW: Delete the generated URL with a click of a button ([Issue #14](https://github.com/mathetos/send-system-info/issues/14))
+* NEW: Added filters to paths for view for plugin authors to extend the views.
+Thanks Josh! ([PR #7](https://github.com/mathetos/send-system-info/pull/7))

 = 1.1 =
 * Updating method for determining MySQL version